Yang Jisheng (Ming dynasty): Legacy

 Since imperial times, political dissidents have often identified with the memory of Yang Jisheng.
 Along with Fang Xiaoru and Yu Qian, Yang Jisheng was remembered as one of the "three exceptional men" by the controversial philosopher Li Zhi.
-Before being executed in 1927, Li Dazhao, co-founder of the Chinese Communist Party, invoked Yang's memory by writing out a couplet stating "Bear righteousness and the Way on an iron shoulder, / Write with a quarrelsome hand."
+Before being executed in 1927, Li Dazhao, co-founder of the Chinese Communist Party, invoked Yang's memory by writing Yang's final poem, modifying the first character of the second line to "妙" ("skillful") from the original "辣" ("peppery"):

 Henri Maspero recorded that Yang Jisheng was honored as a tutelary deity for the city of Beijing.
 Popular veneration and remembrance of Yang Jisheng took place at multiple shrines and temples across the country, including in his former Beijing home and in his natal village of Beihezhao.
 In Beijing, the Songyun'an (松筠庵, "Bamboo and Pine Cloister"), where Yang lived, briefly passed into obscurity but received a boost in popularity after a 1786 survey of the city revealed its historical significance.
 The Songyun'an survived the Cultural Revolution heavily damaged, and since 1984 has been officially listed by the city's Cultural Relics Bureau.
 Also preserved at the site are historic monuments and the remains of a tree which was said to have been planted by Yang Jisheng while he was in prison, and which was brought down by a powerful storm in 1953.

 A shrine to Yang Jisheng has stood in Beihezhao since 1567, when his name was officially cleared by imperial edict.
 The original shrine was expanded and maintained over the centuries until it was completely destroyed in 1967 at the hands of the Red Guards.
 Funds were raised by the Yang family to establish a smaller building on the spot of the original shrine, which was completed in 1997.

 Many relics of Yang Jisheng's life did not survive the Cultural Revolution.
 In 2004, a single antique guqin crafted by Yang Jisheng during his years of musical study went up for auction in Beijing.
 Its quality, and the fact that it was possibly owned at some point by the artist Zheng Xie, led the Rongbaozhai art dealers to estimate its value as between 600,000 and 1,000,000 yuan.